foundry-rs/starknet-foundry/docs/src/starknet/verify.md

 ### Voyager

 [Voyager](https://voyager.online) is a block explorer for Starknet.
-It gives developers immediate insight into the state of the starknetnetwork.
-It also intends to become the one-stop location for all Starknet statistics.
+It gives developers immediate insight into the state of the Starknet network.
 Note that Voyager requires you to specify the Starknet version in your `Scarb.toml` config file.

 ## Example